Core Concepts

 A model in Tensorleap is a trained neural network used for inference and analysis.
 It’s the computational backbone that transforms input data into predictions.

-How the Model Is Used in the Platform
+How Is the Model Used in the Platform

-Tensorleap supports models in .onnx
+Tensorleap supports models in .onnx or .h5 format.

 How the Model Connects to the Other Components

-The Code Integration
+The Integration Code

-What Is the Code Integration?
+What Is an Integration Code in Tensorleap?

 The code integration is a collection of Python scripts (or a complete repo) that defines how your dataset is processed and interpreted.
-It’s similar in purpose to a PyTorch Dataset
+It’s similar in purpose to a PyTorch Dataset: it loads and prepares data for your model, but also supports additional functionality like visualizations and custom metrics.
+Each component is defined using decorators such as @tensorleap_input_encoder or @tensorleap_custom_visualizer.

 How the Code Integration Is Used in the Platform